 PROBLEM CAUSE CORRECTION Air leak from safety valve.
 Possible defect in safety valve.
 Operate safety valve manually by pulling on ring.
-It valve still leaks, it should be replaced.
+If valve still leaks, it should be replaced.
 Knocking Noise Defective check valve.
 Remove and clean, or replace.
 Compressor is not supplying Prolonged excessive use of air.
-Decrease amount of air usage. enough air to operate accesso- ries.
+Decrease amount of air usage. enough air to operate accessories.
 Compressor is not large enough for air requirement.
 Check the accessory air requirement.
 If it is higher than the SCFM or pressure supplied by your air compressor, you need a larger compressor.
 Restricted air intake filter.
 Clean or replace air intake filter.
 Do not operate the air compressor in the paint spray area.
 Hole in hose.
 Check and replace if required.
 Check valve restricted.
 Remove and clean, or replace.
 Air leaks.
 Tighten fittings.
-(See Air Leaks Section of Trou- bleshooting Guide.)
+(See Air Leaks Section of Troubleshooting Guide.)
 Motor will not run or restart.
 Motor overload protection switch has tripped.
-Let motor cool off and overload switch will automati cally reset.
-Tank pressure exceeds pressure switch"cut-in" pressure.
+Let motor cool off and overload switch will automatically reset.
+Tank pressure exceeds pressure switch "cut-in" pressure.
 Motor will start automatically when tank pressure drops below "cut-in" pressure of pressure switch.
-Wrong gauge wire or length of exten- sion cord.
+Wrong gauge wire or length of extension cord.
 Check for proper gauge wire and cord length.
 Check valve stuck open.
 Remove and clean, or replace.
 Loose electrical connections.
 Check wiring connection inside pressure switch and terminal box area.
 Possible defective motor or capacitor.
-Return to Sears Service Center for inspection of replacement, if necessary.
+Return to Sears Service Center for inspection or replacement, if necessary.
 Paint spray on internal motor parts.
 Have checked at Sears Service Center.
 Do no operate the compressor in the paint spray area.
-Se flammable vapor warning.
+See flammable vapor warning.
 Fuse blown, circuit breaker tripped.
-Check fuse box for blown fuse and replace, in necessary.
+Check fuse box for blown fuse and replace, if necessary.
 Reset circuit breaker.
 Do not use a fuse or circuit breaker with higher rating than that specified for your particular branch circuit.
-Check for proper fuse; only "Fusetron" type T fuses are acceptable.
+Check for proper fuse.
+Only time delay fuses are acceptable.
 Check for low voltage conditions and/or proper extension cord.
 Disconnect the other electrical appliances from circuit or operate the compressor in its own branch circuit.
 Pressure release valve on pressure switch has not unloaded head pressure.
-Bleed the line by pushing the lever on the pressure switch to the "off" position; if the valve does not open, replace it.
-Broken exhaust valve.
-Remove head and valve plate, inspect and replace if necessary.
+Bleed the line by pushing the lever on the pressure switch to the "off" position; if the valve does not open, replace it Broken exhaust valve.
+Inspect and replace if necessary.
 Regulator knob continuous air leak.
 Regulator will not shut off at air outlet.
 Dirty or damaged regulator internal parts.
 Clean or replace regulator, or internal parts.